redpanda-data/connect/website/docs/components/processors/retry.md

 In order to avoid permanent loops any error associated with messages as they first enter a retry processor will be cleared.

 :::caution Batching
-Message batches are ignored by this processor, if you wish to wrap a batch-aware series of processors then take a look at the [batching section](#batching) below.
+If you wish to wrap a batch-aware series of processors then take a look at the [batching section](#batching) below.
 :::